 Efficient grinding of Drosophila heads for epigenomic analysis in small volumes

 The grinder described here is optimized to miniaturize homogenization volumes and reduce sample loss.
-Combining this design with some methodological tweaks described in mini-INTACT, also published in BMC Biology, protocol users can get ~100 fold reduction in required sample for downstream biochemical analysis.
+Combining this design with some methodological tweaks described in mini-INTACT, also published in BMC Biology, protocol users can get ~100 fold reduction in the required sample for downstream biochemical analysis.

 The mini-INTACT homogenizer was utilized in a study that investigated epigenetic changes caused by social isolation, with only 200-250 fly heads, targeting ~0.1% of fly neuronal nuclei.
-The new method, called mini-INTACT, also here, opens the field of behavioral epigenetics in Drosophila to cell type specific studies.
+The new method, called mini-INTACT, also here, opens the field of behavioral epigenetics in Drosophila to cell type-specific studies.

 Video: the mini-INTACT Homogenizer in action

 The design files for the fly-head homogenizer are available for free non-profit research via the Flintbox link at the right.